 Scholar Teacher Education Program (STEP)

-The Mathematics and Computer Science Department in association with the Adelphi University Ruth S. Ammon School of Education offers a unique combined baccalaureate/master’s five year program (B.A./M.A.) which allows a student to major in Mathematics and also fulfill courses in education that will lead to New York State teaching certification.
-See The Master of Arts Programs in English, Mathematics, Science and Social Studies Education, Ruth S. Ammon School of Education .
+The Mathematics and Computer Science Department in association with the Adelphi University College of Education and Health Sciences offers a unique combined baccalaureate/master’s five year program (B.A./M.A.) which allows a student to major in Mathematics and also fulfill courses in education that will lead to New York State teaching certification.
+See The Master of Arts Programs in English, Mathematics, Science and Social Studies Education, College of Education and Health Sciences .

 Joint Degree Program in Engineering